-Spring Events Music, drama and fine arts are showcased at the annual Spring Event involving students and staff members.
-The Music Festival, Track & Field Day, Forest Hills Olympics, Outdoor School, and the overnight OMSI trip are other events for many classes.
+Spring Events Music and fine arts are showcased at the annual Spring Event involving students and staff members.
+Run for the Hills, Track & Field Day, and Outdoor School are other events for many classes.

 Graduation is an evening celebration on the last day of school for the graduating 8th graders.